spectrocloud/librarium/content/docs/10-audit-logs.md

 Palette records audit logs that monitor user interactions with application resources over time.
 In addition, for specific resources, it also captures system-level modifications.

 Audit logs include information about the resource and the user who executed the action.
 Actions on resources, performed by either users or the system, are categorized as *Create*, *Update*, or *Delete*.
-Each resource is classified by type, allowing users to easily filter and focus on relevant audit logs.
+Each resource is classified by type, allowing users to filter and focus on relevant audit logs.

 Audit logs are retained for the last one year.